senaponin/ArduinoRobotics/README.md

 # HW 2 - Problems Encountered
 #### June 2, 2017

-Right motor won't ober completely the commands I have given it.
++ Problem # 1: Right motor won't ober completely the commands I have given it.
 Course of action will be to change the wires if that doesn't work change the H bridge.
 The left one works fine.
 If that still doesn't work I will look at the code once more and ask Michael this weekend on how to fix the problem.
++ Problem # 2: Based on the weight of the robot the motors need to work harder.
+Something that I noticed.
+Not really a problem now but this will need to be taken into account when building future motors.
+Make sure it can handle the weight.